IsabelMeraner/vernacular-names-extraction/README.md

 #### motivation:
-Google search for “wysshulftere” (Viburnum opulus) re-directs to digitized, OCRed work from Bosshard.
+Google search for the Swiss German vernacular name “wysshulftere” (Viburnum opulus) re-directs to digitized, OCRed work from Bosshard.

 #### goal:
 add information related to vernacular names to open-source knowledge bases.